doofinder/php-doofinder/README.md

 When specifying filters in html forms, follow this convention:

-  - All the filters are passed in an array called "filter" prefixed with the 'prefix' specified in $df constructor (default: "dfParam_")
+  - All the filters are passed in an array called "filter" prefixed with the 'prefix' specified in $searchClient constructor (default: "dfParam_")
   - Each key is a filter name.
 Each value is filter definition.
   - Filter definition for terms filter: array with terms
   - Filter definition for range filter: array with "from" and/or "to" keys.